Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 >	– ChatGPT 4.0

-First step in the phase uses some javascript again from ChatGPT.
+First step in the phase uses some JavaScript again from ChatGPT.

-{{< details title="Javascript for formatting for Teams Approval" >}}
+{{< details title="JavaScript for formatting for Teams Approval" >}}
 ``` javascript
 // Function to get futures direction
 function getFuturesDirection(futuresChange) {